akbarirazia/NestJS-Project/README.md

 ## Description

 This project is a mini challange project which has JWT and messaging system integrated, currently not attached to any database and uses mock data.
-Swagger was used to API documentation.
+Swagger was used for API documentation.
+Read below to setup and run the project

 ## Project setup